tyler-ingebrand/FunctionEncoder/README.md

 A function encoder learns basis functions/vectors over arbitrary Hilbert spaces.
 This allows for zero-shot transfer within this learned by space by using a weighted combination of the basis functions to approximate any function in the space.
 The coefficients can be calculated quickly from a small amount of data, either using an inner product or the least squares method.
 The basis functions are learned from data as a neural network, which allows them to scale to high-dimensional function spaces.
 Furthermore, since the number of basis functions is fixed, this yields a fixed-size representation of the function which can be used for downstream tasks.

-See [the original paper](https://arxiv.org/abs/2401.17173) for a mathematical introduction or [the blog](https://tyler-ingebrand.github.io/2024/05/04/zero-shot-RL.html) for an intuitive explanation of function encoders.
+See [this paper](https://arxiv.org/abs/2501.18373) for an explanation of function encoders.

 ## Installation
 For the latest stable release: